MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 ### Automatic column data type and headers detection

-This setting is specific for unstructured sources and it helps you by automatically detecting the column types and headers for your table.
+This setting is specific for unstructured sources and it helps you by automatically inspecting and detecting the column types and headers based on the first 200 rows of your table.

 You can enable or disable this setting: